 There are talks, classes, book signings, knitting nights and a Shetland ‘spree’ arranged throughout the evenings at the festival.
 See the programme for details.

 Some of the local pubs have traditional music on a Wednesday night and Mareel is Shetland’s first rate cinema and shows films daily.

 The HUB is a great place to relax, knit and meet fellow Wool Weekers.

 Located in the Gadderie at the Shetland Museum and Archives, it is open from 10am – 7pm.
 Pick up your membership pack here and find out what’s happening each day.
 There is also a handy noticeboard where you can swap tickets and find ways of sharing lifts.
 Complimentary coffee is available.

 Of course, everyone is welcome.
 This year we are including five guided tours which include trips throughout the isles.
 Although they will have a woolly theme, they may be an ideal day out for non-knitting aficionados.
 Look in the programme for details.

 What can I buy at Shetland Wool Week?

-As well as the eclectic range of shops throughout Shetland there is also a chance to buy woollen-related items at the Shetland Wool Week Markers’ Market, all of which are individually crafted.
+As well as the eclectic range of shops throughout Shetland there is also a chance to buy woollen-related items at the Shetland Wool Week Makers’ Market, all of which are individually crafted.
 This will take place on Saturday 30 September at Islesburgh Community Centre.
 Please note stall holders will only be able to accept CASH or CHEQUES.

 Shetland Wool Week 2017 merchandise will be on sale at the HUB during the week and also online from September.